Hot iPhone stories:

-Apple's new iPhone 6 may have a curved, wraparound screen, according to a recent Apple patent filing.
+Apple's iPhone 6 may have a wraparound screen, according to a recent Apple patent filing.
 The patent shows off an iPhone design with a wraparound AMOLED screen, which appears to be similar in design to the fourth generation iPod Nano, has gained particular attention.

 According to the patent the screen can be 'unrolled' or 'unfolded' thanks to a hinge or unfolding mechanism allowing the screen area to be almost doubled in size.
 Facial-recognition, gesture control and the layering of screens to create a 3D display were also described in the patent.

 A new feature that could well appear on the 6th generation iPhone is the use of sonar as a replacement to the current infared sensors which use sound as a proximity sensor – according to this report in Apple Insider – letting the phone detect where it is, either as a way of alerting the user about an incoming object, or as a way of detecting whether the phone is being held to the users ear.